mitchellh/panicwrap/README.md

 panicwrap is ***not a panic recovery system***.
 Panics indicate serious problems with your application and _should_ crash the runtime. panicwrap is just meant as a way to monitor for panics.
-If you still thing this is the worst idea ever, read the section below on why.
+If you still think this is the worst idea ever, read the section below on why.

 ## Features